 Saying that it’s all about the pathological make-up of the brain that causes the mental health disorders is simplistic, to say the least.
 Looking at the strange development of these disorders would reveal that there are actually at least 3 contributing factors that may be seen as potential causes, all of which have varying degrees.
 This means that a particular culprit could be more dominant than the other.

-Second are the environmental or social causes.
-Nature VS Nurture has been a great debate in the scientific community but research confirms that a person experiences a spilt-half of both.
-Nature of course are the physical attributes of an individual while Nurture reflects more on the social structures and physical, emotional and mental environments to which an individual was exposed to.
-This factor tells us more on how an individual grew up, the interaction of influences that affected all facets of his growth and the mechanisms he used to cope with a specific environment.
+Second, are environmental or social causes.
+Nature VS Nurture has been a great debate in the scientific community but research confirms that a person experiences a spilled-half of both.
+Nature, of course, is the physical attributes of an individual while Nurture reflects more on the social structures and physical, emotional and mental environments to which an individual was exposed to.
+This factor tells us more about how an individual grew up, the interaction of influences that affected all facets of his growth and the mechanisms he used to cope with a specific environment.

-Third is the psychological factor.
+The third is the psychological factor.
 This particular factor tells us more on the psychological state of a person, his coping mechanisms to certain life events that could otherwise end up with psychological disorders, his perception on his own self and his environment and thought patterns that affect his mental health.
-For example, someone who has gone beyond the limit of his stress coping capacity is likely to break down mentally as a result of the psyche’s automatic “lock down” to protect itself.
+For example, someone who has gone beyond the limit of his stress coping capacity is likely to break down mentally as a result of the psyche’s automatic “lockdown” to protect itself.